 A journey of rewilding across the spectacular Scottish Highlands.

-- Explore Highland glens for golden eagles, mountain hares, and rutting red deer.
+- Explore Highland glens for golden eagles, red deer and mountain hares.

 - Visit the Caledonian Forest, cloaked in autumn gold, home to crested tits and pine martens.